 We are not sure what dose of vaccine is most likely to be protective against COVID-19 disease.
 Vaccine doses are measured using standard scientific test methods.
 The vaccine received by the first approx. 1500 participants in the current COV002 trial was based on a dose measured using one type of scientific test.
-Participants enrolled in Groups 6 and 8 will have a dose measured using a different type of scientific test which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.
+Participants enrolled into Groups 5b, 5c and 6 will have a dose measured using a different type of scientific test which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.